South Floridians prepare for Black Friday shopping; experts project busier shopping season than last year

 “Today’s shopper is very savvy when it comes to shopping around and finding what works best for them,” said Katherine Cullen with the NRF.

-As people shop for special holiday gifts, law enforment agencies plan to have officers and undercover officers all over the building to try to help keep patrons safe.
+As people shop for special holiday gifts, law enforcement agencies plan to have officers and undercover officers all over the building to try to help keep patrons safe.

-“I want anyone thinking of doing something that they shouldn’t [to know] that we have many units out there in unmarked vehicles and undercover units that are there to protect and serve,” said Chief George Fuente with Hialeah Police Department.
+“I want anyone thinking of doing something that they shouldn’t [to know] that we have many units out there in unmarked vehicles and undercover units that are there to protect and serve,” said Hialeah Police Chief George Fuente.

 Security guards will also be on patrol to help keep shoppers safe.

-“We’re deploying an unbelievable amount of police officers that are going to be here throughout the whole week and upcoming weeks,” said Executive Officer Jonathan Arche with the Sweetwater Police Department.
+“We’re deploying an unbelievable amount of police officers that are going to be here throughout the whole week and upcoming weeks,” said Sweetwater Police Executive Officer Jonathan Arche.

-Anyone planning on going shopping, Sawgrass Mills Mall will be open between 6 a.m. to 9 p.m., Aventura Mall is open between 8 a.m. to 10 p.m., Dolphin Mall opens at 8 a.m. and closes at 11 p.m. and from 6 a.m. to 9 p.m., Dadeland Mall will be in operation.
+For anyone planning on going shopping on Wednesday, Sawgrass Mills Mall will be open between 6 a.m. to 9 p.m., Aventura Mall is open between 8 a.m. to 10 p.m., Dolphin Mall opens at 8 a.m. and closes at 11 p.m. and Dadeland Mall will be in operation from 6 a.m. to 9 p.m.

 Authorities said if someone sees anything suspicious to immediately call the police.

-Meanwhile, in Miami Gardens, BrandsMart USA is set to open at 4 p.m., Thursday to start receiving patrons for their Black Friday deals.
+Meanwhile, in Miami Gardens, BrandsMart USA opened at 4 p.m.
+Thursday to start receiving patrons for their Black Friday deals.

-Barriers are already up and surrounding the store for shoppers to await the opening of the retail shop.

-Experts said Black Friday should be spent shopping for televisions, gaming consoles, toys and appliances while Cyber Monday should be computers, laptops, clothing, cameras, travel subscriptions and even online subscriptions like Netflix.
+Experts said Black Friday should be spent shopping for flat-screens, gaming consoles, toys and appliances, while Cyber Monday should be for computers, laptops, clothing, cameras, travel subscriptions and even online subscriptions like Netflix.

 Copyright 2022 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.